torokernel/documentation/Networking.md

 ```pascal
 function ProcessSocketPacket(Param: Pointer): PtrUInt;
 ```
 Toro only supports packets that conforms to **virtio-vsock**.
-Thus, the `ProcessSocketPacket()` function expects those type of packets.
-To add support for ethernet packets, a diferent function shall be used.
+Thus, the `ProcessSocketPacket()` function expects those types of packets.
+To add support for ethernet packets, a different function shall be used.

 ## Network Packets
 * The Network unit provides the `SysNetworkSend()` and `SysNetworkRead()` functions to send and receive network packets.
 The functions use the driver that has been registered in the current core.
-These functions require to first registered a network card.
+These functions require you to first register a network card.
 * `SysNetWorkPacketSend()` is defined as follows:
 ```pascal
 procedure SysNetworkSend(Packet: PPacket);
 ```
-* These function is neither thread safe nor interruption safe.
+* This function is neither thread safe nor interruption safe.
 For this reason, it must not be used in the context of an interruption handler.
 The cooperative scheduler ensures non-preemption.
 That said, it is impossible to have two instances of the function in a different thread in the same core.
-* When using this function, sender loses the ownership of the packet.
+* When using this function, the sender loses the ownership of the packet.
 It is the network stack that releases the packet after the driver confirms that it has been sent.

 ### Transmission Path
 * The transmission of a packet follows the these steps:
-1. During the SysNetworkSend(), the network stack gets the network interface that is dedicated to current core and issues a `send()` in the corresponding driver.
-The function returns without knowing if packet has been sent.
+1. During the SysNetworkSend(), the network stack gets the network interface that is dedicated to the current core and issues a `send()` in the corresponding driver.
+The function returns without knowing if the packet has been sent.
 2. The driver handles the new packet.
 For example, in the case of `VirtIOVSocket`, the `Packet.Data` buffer is enqueued in the available ring of the transmission queue.
 3. Once the packet has been sent, i.e., the device has consumed the buffer, the driver tells the kernel that the packet has been sent by invoking `DequeueOutgoingPacket()`:
 4. The kernel releases the `TPacket` structure and its payload, i.e., `Packet.Data`.

-Note that in the case of the virtio-vsock driver, the data is enqueued in the available ring of the transmision queue.
+Note that in the case of the virtio-vsock driver, the data is enqueued in the available ring of the transmission queue.
 This is the buffer that SysSocketSend has allocated.
 After the device consumes the buffer, the driver informs the kernel that the packet has been sent.
 The kernel can release the memory for the packet.

 ### Reception Path
 * The reception of a packet happens in these steps:
 1. When a new packet is received, the driver informs the kernel by using `EnqueueIncomingPacket()`.
 2. The packet is enqueued in the network's card incoming packet queue.
 The only producer is the network card and the only consumer is the `SysNetworkRead()` function which is usually invoked by a single thread from the same core.
-Together with the cooperative scheduler, this ensures no race condition when reading such list.
-This function is not interrupt-safe so caller must disable interruptions.
+Together with the cooperative scheduler, this ensures no race condition when reading such a list.
+This function is not interrupt-safe so the caller must disable interruptions.
 Otherwise, the arrival of a new packet will race with the current function.
-Packets are read by using `SysNetworkRead()` function.
+Packets are read by using the `SysNetworkRead()` function.
 This function returns a packet from the `IncomingPackets` queue of the current core.

-## Processing Incomming Packets
+## Processing Incoming Packets
 TODO:
 ```pascal
 function ProcessSocketPacket(Param: Pointer): PtrUInt;